alaverty/openssl-ca/README.md

 and captured the steps in bash scripts.

 You can run through these scripts in order and it will set up a certificate authority for you.

+Before you run the scripts, open up the `openssl.cnf` file and fill it the defaults for your details.